djalbat/yapp/README.md

 ### Fancy scrollbars and hidden gutters

 You can hide the gutter and enable fancy scrollbars with the `hiddenGutter` and `fancyScrollbars` JSX attributes, respectively.
 These can also be included as options.
 Fancy scrollbars have hidden tracks and thinner, rounded thumbs.
 They look something like old Mac scrollbars.
+Appearances will only differ on WebKit browsers such as Chrome and Safari because the styles make use of the `-webkit` prefix.

 ## Plugins